ssardina-agts/agtcity-sarl-mw/README.md

-# SARL Middleware Framework for MAC Agents in the City 2018
+# SARL Middleware Framework for Agents in the City 2018+

 This is the SARL Agents in City Middleware infrastructure to control an agent team in the [2018 MAC Agents in City Contest](https://multiagentcontest.org/2018/).